Port Appearance in Diagram Component

 }

-You can download a complete working sample from GitHub
+A complete working sample can be downloaded from GitHub

-Changing Port Appearance in Blazor Diagram
+Customizing port appearance in Blazor Diagram

-The Visibility of the ports depends upon the properties of Connect, Hidden, Hover, and Visible.
+The Visibility of ports depends upon the properties of Connect, Hidden, Hover, and Visible.
 By default, PortVisibility is set to Hidden.

 Property Definition

-Hidden Port is not visible for the DiagramElement.
+Hidden Port is not visible for the diagram element.

 Visible Port is always visible for the DiagramElement.